theaplroom/APM/README.md

 ## Introduction

 APM aims to provide a complete framework for sharing APL code.

 A proof of concept has been implemented by using JavaScript's own package management framework: [npmjs](https://docs.npmjs.com/).
 This is a largely un-opinionated framework and after some experimentation it proved to be easy to set up and use for APL code as well.
 APM was built on top of the following components:

 * [verdaccio](https://www.verdaccio.org/) - A private npm registry.
-This can be installed both locally (on your own machine or in office server) and/or in the cloud.
+This can be installed locally (on your own machine or an office server) and/or in the cloud.

   It can also be configured to act as a proxy, so you can host packages in a private registry with a fallback strategy on a public registry.

 * [pnpm](https://pnpm.js.org/en/) - An efficient npm client that organises package dependencies in a fast, secure and predictable way.

 * [Acre-Desktop](https://github.com/the-carlisle-group/Acre-Desktop) - An APL project framework developed and maintained by The Carlisle Group.

-* [Dyalog](https://www.dyalog.com) - APM currently requires Dyalog v17.0 only.
+* [Dyalog](https://www.dyalog.com) - APM requires Dyalog v17.0.

 ## Installation

-To start using APM you will need to install the client-side components in addition to the APM script in this repository.
+To start using APM you will need to install the client-side components in addition to the APM script from this repository.

 ### NodeJS & npm

 1. Download and install [nodejs](https://nodejs.org/en/).
 This includes both the node framework and the npm client which are required to interact with the registry.

-1. Open a command prompt and verify that the installation was successful by issuing the command `npm -v`.
+2. Open a command prompt and verify that the installation was successful by issuing the command `npm -v`.
 This should return the current version of the npm client.

 ### pnpm

-1. Now install version 2 of pnpm by issuing the command `npm i pnpm@2 -g`.
+3. Now install version 2 of pnpm by issuing the command `npm i pnpm@2 -g`.

-1. Verify the installation with `pnpm -v` which should return the version number of the pnpm client.
+4. Verify the installation with `pnpm -v` which should return the version number of the pnpm client.

 ### Acre-Desktop